christopheradams/elixir_style_guide/README.md

   end
   ```

-* Use parentheses for calls to function with a zero arity so they can be
+* Use parentheses for calls to functions with zero arity, so they can be
-  destinguished from variables.
+  distinguished from variables.

   ```elixir
   defp do_stuff, do: ...